Ear blockages may cause

 Before and after attempting to remove earwax, a foreign object, or an insect, doctors may do a hearing test, particularly if the person also complains of hearing loss.
 If the person's hearing does not return after the blockage is removed, the blockage (or prior attempts to remove it) may have damaged the middle or inner ear.
 If the person's hearing worsens after the blockage is removed, the removal process may have caused damage.
 Permanent injury to the ear canal or eardrum, pain, and hearing loss are rare if earwax or foreign objects are removed in a careful and safe manner with proper lighting and instruments.

-Certain solvents (such as hydrogen peroxide, glycerin, or mineral oil) help soften earwax before the doctor attempts to remove it.
+Certain solvents (such as liquid docusate sodium, hydrogen peroxide, glycerin, or mineral oil) help soften earwax before the doctor attempts to remove it.
 These solvents cannot be used long-term, however, because they may cause skin irritation or allergic reactions in the ear canal.
 People should not attempt to remove earwax at home with cotton swabs, bobby pins, pencils, ear candles, or any other items.
 Such attempts usually just pack the earwax deeper into the canal and can damage the eardrum.
 Some people require routine cleaning by a doctor because their ear canal is narrow, their earwax is sticky or thick, or they have a chronic skin condition in the ear canal.
+Ear candling is neither effective nor safe and is strongly discouraged.

 Insects, particularly cockroaches, may also block the ear canal.
-To kill the insect, the doctor fills the ear canal with mineral oil or thickened lidocaine (a numbing agent) that provides immediate pain relief.
+To kill the insect, the doctor fills the ear canal with thickened lidocaine (a numbing agent that provides immediate pain relief) or alcohol (if the eardrum is intact).
 After several minutes, the insect dies, enabling the doctor to remove it.